metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ✅ Command successful.
 ```

-Open up the generated file, config.json, in your favorite text or code editor (e.g [VS Code](https://code.visualstudio.com/)).
+Open up the generated file, config.json, in your favorite text or code editor (e.g. [VS Code](https://code.visualstudio.com/)).
 You should see a file similar to this:

 ```json
 {